keshrivishal21/airBnbApp/README.md

 # airBnbApp
-A airBnb app using Java backend and React frontend.
+An airBnb app using Java Springboot.